Consultant Hand Surgeons

 He now works as a Consultant Hand Surgeon at Dandenong Hospital in Victoria and as a visiting Hand Surgeon at The Valley Private Hospital, Mulgrave in Victoria and St Vincent’s Private Hospital in Fitzroy and Kew.

-Mr Maloney is a member of the Australian Hand Surgery Society and is involved in continuing medical education programmes through the Royal Australasian College of Surgeons.
+Dr Maloney is a member of the Australian Hand Surgery Society and is involved in continuing medical education programmes through the Royal Australasian College of Surgeons.
+He is the current Secretary for the Victorian Hand Surgery Society.

 He also travels annually to Madang and Port Moresby in Papua New Guinea to take part in the Interplast hand surgery missions.